Ashok0/EnderalVREssentials/README.md

 [**Spell Perk Item Distributor VR v4.4**](https://www.nexusmods.com/skyrimspecialedition/mods/36869?tab=files): An SKSE plugin that can be used to add spells/leveled spells/perks/items/leveled items/shouts/packages/outfits to every NPC in the game, using config files.

-[**Ultimate Combat and Creatures Behaviour compatibility for Nemesis v1.12**](https://www.nexusmods.com/skyrimspecialedition/mods/45966?tab=files): This is just a VERY HACKY compatibility patch thing for creature behaviour edits, Nemesis and Ultimate combat, as more and more mods are coming out effecting creature's behaviours it just makes sense to have something like this instead of it being inside multiple mods
+[**Ultimate Combat and Creatures Behaviour compatibility for Nemesis v1.12**](https://www.nexusmods.com/skyrimspecialedition/mods/45966?tab=files): This is just a VERY HACKY compatibility patch thing for creature behaviour edits, Nemesis and Ultimate combat, as more and more mods are coming out effecting creature's behaviours it just makes sense to have something like this instead of it being inside multiple mods.

-[**Simple Offence Suppression - VR v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/41764?tab=files): SKSE plugin that prevents neutral NPCs from turning hostile when you accidentally hit them.

 [**Flinching for VR Magic can trigger flinching v1.361**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows the player and NPCs to flinch when hit.
 - Requires patching with Nemesis.